Haupt v. United States: Court of Appeals Decisions

 All of the convicted defendants appealed their convictions to the U.S. Court of Appeals for the Seventh Circuit.
 The circuit court held oral arguments on issues about the indictment, certain statements from the defendants which were admitted into evidence, the court's decision to deny a motion for severance, and the jury instructions made by the court.
 On July 23 the court released its decision, written by Circuit Judge James E. Major, in which it reversed all of their convictions and ordered a second trial.

 A new trial commenced, and Haupt was once again found guilty of treason, to which Judge John P. Barnes sentenced him to life imprisonment and imposed a $10,000 fine.
+During the second trial, testimony was allowed about out-of-court statements made by Haupt in which he expressed support for Nazi Germany, as well as a confession he allegedly made to fellow prisoners.
 Haupt appealed once more, and the circuit court released its decision on January 24, 1946.
 Written by Circuit Judge Evan A. Evans, the court affirmed Haupt's conviction.
 Circuit Judge Otto Kerner Sr. concurred in the judgement "but not in all that is said in the opinion", and the aforementioned Circuit Judge Major filed a dissenting opinion to both the judgement and the court's decision to deny a rehearing.

 Haupt then filed a petition for a writ of certiorari to the Supreme Court.

 Supreme Court Decision

 The Supreme Court granted Haupt's petition, and held oral arguments on November 21 and 22, 1946, and released its opinion on March 31, 1947.
-Justice Robert H. Jackson writing for a 8-1 court, affirmed the circuit court's decision and affirmed Haupt's conviction.
+Justice Robert H. Jackson writing for a 8-1 court, affirmed the circuit court's decision and upheld Haupt's conviction.
 On the main issue of whether various out-of-court statements made by Haupt and his associates were admissible, the court states,"It is also urged that errors were made in admission of evidence.
 Some of this concerned conversations and occurrences long prior to the indictment which were admitted to prove intent.
 They consisted of statements showing sympathy with Germany and with Hitler and hostility to the United States.
-Such testimony is to be scrutinized with care..[b]ut, having found the legal basis for the conviction laid by the testimony of two witnesses, we find nothing in the text or policy of the Constitution to preclude using out-of-court admissions or confessions."Justice Frank Murphy wrote a dissenting opinion.
+Such testimony is to be scrutinized with care..[b]ut, having found the legal basis for the conviction laid by the testimony of two witnesses, we find nothing in the text or policy of the Constitution to preclude using out-of-court admissions or confessions."

+Justice Frank Murphy wrote a dissenting opinion.
+Murphy argued that Haupt's act of giving his son shelter did not provably rise to the level of an act of treason and, because all three overt acts had been charged as a single count, the indictment was deficient and Haupt's conviction should be overturned.